 DCRSA, in coordination with the SRC contracted with San Diego State University (SDSU) to conduct a Comprehensive Statewide Needs Assessment (CSNA).
 SDSU had completed the agency's prior CSNA in 2013.
 This CSNA was supposed to be completed in 2011.
 However, there had been delays in conducting this assessment and therefore, the 2011 CSNA was not complete until May, 2013.
 SDSU conducted both the 2013 and 2014 CSNAs.
 In both instances, this organization was selected through a competitive process.
 Proposals were evaluated by a team including representation from DCRSA and the SRC.
 SDSU had demonstrated experience with completing needs assessments for a number of other state rehabilitation programs across the country.
-The 2014 assessment was expanded to thoroughly evaluate independent living services in the District, as well.
+The 2014 assessment was able to build on the findings of the previous assessment.
+The focus of the 2014 assessment was expanded to thoroughly evaluate independent living services in the District, as well.
 There were increased efforts in the 2014 assessment to ensure that focus groups included people with disabilities who have not been served by the agency, as well as groups that include populations identified in the previous assessment as unserved or underserved.
 Lastly, SDSU worked with DCRSA's Business Relations Unit to obtain more input from employers.
 The needs assessment identified the following themes, and made the following recommendations for follow up: